collectionspace/cspace-installer/docs/BUILD.md

 Roles:    TENANT_READER (checked)
 ```

 On the server restart CollectionSpace: `service collectionspace restart`.

+Now add the site to the "TB4YB tracker" list for Outreach.
 Done!

+## Teardown cspace EC2

 To delete the resources remove the site entry in `local.sites.yml` and run
 terraform to teardown the site.